Donovan-Wood/hello-world/README.md

 # hello-world
 Hello World First GIT repo
-Thismis my first attempt at using GIT for me and not downloading from someone else's repository
+This is my first attempt at using GIT for me and not downloading from someone else's repository